MedShapeNet -- A Large-Scale Dataset of 3D Medical Shapes for Computer Vision: Sources of Shapes

-The \textit{ischemic stroke lesion segmentation} (ISLES) challenge \cite{hernandez2022isles} provides a dataset comprising of 250 brain MRIs along with binary masks depicting stroke infarctions.
+The \textit{ISLES} challenge \cite{hernandez2022isles} provides 250 brain MRIs with binary masks depicting stroke infarctions.
 The dataset encompasses diverse brain lesions in terms of volume, location, and stroke pattern.
-The manually delineated segmentation masks are derived by refining pre-segmentations obtained using a 3D UNet \cite{cciccek20163d}.
+Masks are generated by manually refining automatic segmentations from a 3D UNet \cite{cciccek20163d}.